 I’m an Australian in my

-mid late twenty’s and my goal in life is to become Financially Independent and Retire Early (F.I.R.E).
+mid, late twenty’s, early thirties and a major goal in my life is to become Financially Independent and Retire Early (FIRE).
 But what exactly does FIRE mean?
 Well, I’m sure you can figure out the retire early bit (my favourite part).
 As for financial independence, one definition defines it as:

 ‘Having sufficient personal wealth to live, without having to work actively for basic necessities.
 For financially independent people, their assets generate income that is greater than their expenses.’

 FI basically means that you have income-producing assets that generate enough money for you to live off…forever.
 This, in turn, gives you the option to retire early (RE) and pursue your interests without relying on a paycheck to keep a roof over your head.
 Pretty sweet right?

 I definitely think so.
 But before we venture any further I’d like to rewind to the start of my journey many years ago…

 When I was young and needed new footy boots, off to the store with Dad I would go.
 Back from the store, I would come with the no-brand, pov, ugly football boots that I would be embarrassed to wear to training the following week.

 I can now appreciate how utterly ridiculous children’s football boots and clothes, in general, are priced.
 Especially when you consider that I would be growing out of them in less than a year.
 Nevertheless, this does not cross your mind when you’re a child and all you care about is having the coolest shit possible to show off to all your friends.